Trump’s Orders Are Routinely Ignored By Staff, Says Mueller Report

 Similarly detailed in Mueller’s report is the claim that White House Counsel Don McGahn refused the president’s request to fire Mueller altogether before also refusing to write a letter denying Trump had asked him to do so.
 The report claims that McGahn was told that he could be fired as a result.

-“McGahn dismissed the threat, saying that the optics would be terrible if the President followed through with firing him on that basis.” the report reads.
+“McGahn dismissed the threat, saying that the optics would be terrible if the President followed through with firing him on that basis,” the report reads.

-In any case, as Trump’s political future rests in the hands of Congress, who absent charges from the Justice Department could take up articles of impeachment, staffers will doubtlessly have future opportunities to accept or deny the president’s wishes.
+In any case, as Trump’s political future rests in the hands of Congress, who absent charges from the Justice Department, could take up articles of impeachment, staffers will doubtlessly have future opportunities to accept or deny the president’s wishes.